 Floyd W. McCoy, geoscience educator and researcher.
 Dr. McCoy is a Professor in Geology and Oceanography at the University of Hawaii.
 His work focuses on understanding cognitive response to earth and oceanic processes, especially volcanic islands and their surrounding nearshore zones; impacts to cultural evolution and histories, and how these impacts are preserved and deciphered in the geological and archaeological record - the latter leads to a new speciality in geological research and education: geoarchaeology.

 Karen McNeal, geoscience educator and researcher.
-Dr. McNeal is an Assistant Professor of Geology at Mississippi State University.
+Dr. McNeal is an Associate Professor of Geology at North Carolina State University.
 Her research explores questions concerning human understanding of complex earth systems where she is particularly interested in student's conceptual model development and the impact of using multiple representations and inquiry as the classroom pedagogy.
 In addition, she examines people's knowledge and perceptions of complex earth phenomenon, psychomotor (e.g., eye-tracking) responses to visual displays of these systems, the design of effective professional development activities for STEM teachers and graduate students, and the implementation and evaluation of various education and diversity programs.

 Dave Mogk, geoscience education researcher. (more info) Dr. Mogk has worked on several projects with the Science Education Resource Center (SERC) and Digital Library for Earth System Education (DLESE).
 His recent work has included teaching with visualizations; integrating geology with public health issues; and investigating challenges in creating a national library for undergraduate science education.